 2018: “Still Live” at Live Art for Børn 5

 In this intense performance for Samtalekøkken in October 2012, Søren had a group of football players lead the audience in a warm up session, held an interactive photo session, let audience members paint his portait with fire extinguishers, auctioned of the finished work and finally even led the discussion about the meaning of the performance himself.

-For the Live Art for Børn festival in 2014, he was working with a large group of kids.
-He used google maps to find playgrounds in backyards being unused during daytime.
-Then he took the group there and rang doorbell’s until they were allowed in (to the playground).
-After an hour he rang the doorbell again to find a warm apartment, where the kids could have their lunch on the floor.
+For the Live Art for Børn festival in 2014, Søren worked with a large group of kids.
+They used google maps to find playgrounds in backyards that were unused during daytime.
+The whole group then went to these locations and rang random doorbells until someone allowed them in to use the playground.
+After an hour of play time Søren rang doorbells again to talk someone into letting the kids use their apartment to warm up and have their lunch on the floor.

 In another project during the same festival, he made a survey among children about spaces between institution and home.
 Public spaces, so his thesis, belong to everyone, including children, but they are usually experienced only in passing, en route to somewhere else.
 To experience public spaces in different ways Søren and his group of kids re-used them, for example by playing hide and seek in a public library or football on a public square.
 He then asked the children what they missed in the city.
 Birds and animals, they said.
 Søren collaborated with Thomas Dambo to create birdhouses.
 Together they installed birdhouses in public spaces throughout the inner city of Copenhagen: Street art for and by kids.